 Most Satisfying Moment in Scouting: Becoming an Eagle Scout.
 “My Scoutmaster at the time didn’t think I would make it because I was getting older.
 He thought that I would just give up, but I received 18 merit badges in one court of honor, which gave me the 21 I needed for Eagle.”

 Favorite Camp: Camp C.S.
 Klaus, Colesburg, Iowa.
 “It’s in a nice big wooded area.
-It’s got a beautiful waterfall, eight or nine campsites, and a very nice rifle range and aquatics area.”
+It’s got a beautiful waterfall, eight or nine campsites, and a very nice aquatics area.”